Inflamed hair follicles from scalp infections.

 Seborrheic dermatitis is characterised by itching discomfort, dry flakes and scales noticed on the scalp or hair, redness of the underlying skin, possible clear to turbid discharge and hair loss over the affected areas.

-How do I treat seborrheic dermatitis?
+How do I treat Seborrheic dermatitis in Singapore?

 Seborrheic dermatitis requires a multi-pronged approach for effective treatment.